Blog - Creating & Editing

 The author that shows against a blog post is taken from the profile page under your account.
 Changing the name under your profile automatically updates all blog posts.
 At this time only one author can be attributed to blog posts.

 There are a few steps involved in getting your blog comments setup and active.
-While unfortunately it does require a little bit of work to get this going, your security is most important, and the way this has been setup is for security and to stop spammers.
-Unfortunately spammers love to target blog comments and without this protection, it can literally mean you have a thousand spam comments in a few hours.
+While it does require a little bit of work to get this going it's been setup the way for your sites security and to stop spammers.
+Unfortunately spammers love to target blog comments and without this protection, it can literally mean you could have a thousand spam comments in a few hours.

 The good news is you only need to set these up once.